How to Become a Speech Therapist in Colorado

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education

 As a practicing SLP in Colorado, you’ll need to renew your license every year.
-You can renew it online through the Colorado DORA.
+You can renew online through DORA.

 Speech-Language Pathology Salary in Colorado